 FMGT 415 Advanced Accounting - The student will review GAAP and objectives of financial reporting as these relate to the main objectives of this course.
 A closer examination of corporate combinations will be undertaken including consolidations for wholly-owned and non-wholly-owned subsidiaries (both in the year of acquisition and in subsequent years) and pooling of interests.
-Accounting for foreign currency transactions will also be studied, along with fund accounting and branch operations.
+Consolidations will be examined for up to two subsidiaries.
+Accounting for foreign currency transactions will also be studied, along with fund accounting.
 Prerequisite: FMGT 302.